-The screenshot at top shows my image at the finishing stage in LandscapePro Studio.
-The image just above shows my original Lake Tahoe shot, which is still nice but not nearly as interesting, mainly due to the bland sky.
+The screenshot at top shows my image near the finishing stage in LandscapePro Studio Max.
+The image just above shows my original Southern California shot, which is still nice but not nearly as interesting, mainly due to the large, bland sky.
 So how did I get from the one to the other?
-Let’s take a look at the process, where LandscapeStudioPro actually walks you from step to step.
+Let’s take a look at the process, where LandscapeProStudio Max actually walks you from step to step with visual tips.

 With your image loaded, you are greeted with the Add & Edit Areas control panel, where you drag labels onto different parts your image: Sky gets dragged to the sky area, water to the water area, mountains to any mountains and trees to where there are trees.
-A total of 15 categories are available.
+A total of 18 categories are available.

-In the screenshots below, you can see this control panel at left.
-At right are the labeled areas.
-If an area does not fully fill on the first try (as with the trees below), click and drag the “carrot” arrow until the color is solid.
+Below is how it looks when the various scenic elements are fully labeled and selected (in this case, Sky, Mountain, Grass, Tree, Rock).
+If an area does not fully fill on the first try (as with the rocks below), click and drag the “carrot” arrow until the color is solid or use the Smart Brush option.
 If you’re familiar with Photoshop’s Quick Selection Tool, you’ll understand this functionality right away.

-Below is how it looks when the various scenic elements are fully labeled and selected (in this case, Sky, Mountain, Water, Tree).
-Tools are available for fine-tuning the selection as needed, such as in cases where trees meet the sky and need to be masked or there are small objects to be dealt with, as well as crooked horizon correction.
+Tools are available for fine-tuning the selections as needed, such as in cases where trees meet the sky and need to be masked or there are small objects to be dealt with, as well as crooked horizon correction (shown below).

+You can be done after adding and editing presets, or you can enter either the Global Presets or Whole Picture sections and still further transform the scene using overall adjustments, such as the Night preset shown above.
 Other finishing touches include Lighting, where you can actually drag and pull lighting from one area of the image to another (almost like a moving flashlight) and Fixes (options include de-noising and straightening).

-LandscapePro Studio is a very unique app and I really enjoyed using it.
+LandscapePro Studio Max is a very unique app and I really enjoyed using it.
 The results are great and you don’t have to spend much time getting going, because the app itself guides you with animated dialogs.
 Tutorial videos are also available on Anthropics’ website.